platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ```

 The `SERVICE_NAME` is the name of the service as defined in its [configuration](/add-services/_index.md).
-It is used as the relationship name, and associated with a null value.
+It is used as the relationship name, and associated with a `null` value.
-This instructs {{% vendor/name %}} to use the service container's default endpoint to connect your app to the service.
+This instructs {{% vendor/name %}} to use the service's default endpoint to connect your app to the service.

 For example, if you define the following configuration: